 All therapies at ILS are offered as a charitable contribution by QEF and are available to support residents general needs.
 Residents are assessed for their therapy needs which then become part of their support plan and staff build time into each residents weekly activities to reflect these needs.

-Our physiotherapist, her assistant, and our speech and language therapist provide a valuable service to our residents, along with professional support and training to the staff team.
+Our physiotherapist, occupational therapist and speech and language therapist and their assistant, provide a valuable service to our residents, along with professional support and training to the staff team.

 The physiotherapist establishes an ongoing programme to achieve the resident’s short and long-term goals, which is reviewed every six months.

 The SLT therapist assesses every resident’s eating, drinking and swallowing skills and any difficulties managing food, drink and medication.
 Each resident has a Mealtime Information Placemat that carries essential information to help manage any risks.
 Those with specific difficulties will also have more detailed documentation to let staff and families know how to manage eating, drinking and swallowing.